Dachshund back problems are one of the main health concerns for this breed. Guide to some solutions and helpful tips.

-3. The third and most common dachshund back problems is from their spinal disk degeneration, called Intervertebral Disc Disease (IVDD).
+3. The third and most common dachshund back problem is from their spinal disk degeneration, called Intervertebral Disc Disease (IVDD).

-Intervertebral Disc Disease (IVDD) can occur on some dogs, and especially more common in dachshunds.
+Intervertebral Disc Disease (IVDD) can occur in some dogs and is especially more common in dachshunds.
 IVDD is a disease that causes the spinal disks to degenerate.
-The soft inner layer becomes brittle and more dry.
+The soft inner layer becomes brittle and drier.

 This causes the inner layer to bulge out which puts pressure on your dachshund’s spinal cord. causing pain.

-There are various degrees on IVDD, where with some dogs it can be more serious than others.
+There are various degrees of IVDD, where with some dogs it can be more serious than others.

 1. You need to make sure they do not jump up and down from your couch or bed, as this can cause back problems.

 2. Avoid letting them run at top speed to chase anything like a ball or squirrel.

 3. Don’t rough-house them.